 Limitations to CMPA data

-- Not all patient safety incidents that occur in Canada are reported to the CMPA, and therefore CMPA data should be considered a skewed sample.
-Also, not all information about specific cases may be captured in our database.
+- Not all patient safety incidents that occur in Canada are reported to the CMPA.
+CMPA data should be regarded as a skewed sample of such events.

 About information privacy and copyright

 For more information, please contact [email protected].